-Upgrade options through network providers
+Upgrade options and other discounts through network providers

 Although the Plan will not pay for any upgrades or options, if you use a network provider, you can get certain upgrades or options for a set fee.
 Common lens options include but are not limited to anti-reflective coatings, progressive lenses, polycarbonate lenses for adults, and photochromic lenses.
-Get your questions about options answered by contacting Davis Vision, or by asking your network provider.
-Your cost or discount depends on which option(s) or upgrade(s) you pick.
+Standard scratch resistant coatings and, for children under age 19, polycarbonate lenses, are available with no copay to you.